Arturvpf/ProjetoExtra-ip/README.md

 - [Joint Control Examples](https://www.coppeliarobotics.com/helpFiles/en/jointCtrlCallbackScript.htm)
 - [C Remote API Functions](https://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctions.htm)

-## 📄 License
+## License

-This project is developed for educational purposes as part of an academic robotics course.
+This project is developed for educational purposes as part of the Introduction to Programming course in Computer Engineering at UFPE.
 Feel free to use and modify the code for learning and educational applications.

-## 🙏 Acknowledgments
+## Acknowledgments

-- **Course Instructors** - For providing the challenge framework and guidance
+- **Course Instructors** - For providing the optional robotics project framework
 - **CoppeliaSim Team** - For the excellent simulation environment
 - **Niryo Robotics** - For the open-source robot platform
-- **Academic Institution** - For supporting hands-on robotics education
+- **UFPE Computer Engineering Program** - For supporting hands-on robotics education

 ---

-Feel free to adapt and expand this project for your own robotic simulation experiments!
-Projeto extra da cadeira de introdução a programação do curso de engenharia da computação
+**Optional Project - Introduction to Programming Course**
+*Computer Engineering - UFPE*

+*Note: This is the simulation phase of the project.
+Only teams that successfully complete this phase will be eligible for the practical phase with the real Niryo One robot.*